sghpjuikit/player/app/documentation/README.md

 #### Launch widgets in new process

 Widget or exported component can be launched in new independent process as another application instance.
-This technique is suitable for those widgets user wishes to run as standalone applications.
+This technique is suitable for those widgets, that user wishes to run as standalone applications.

 Pros:
 - independent memory